ilbers/isar/RECIPE-API-CHANGELOG.md

 These packages depend on a specific kernel.
 Its identification is now appended to the binary package names in the form "-${KERNEL_NAME}".

+### PRESERVE_PERMS needed with dpkg-raw for implicit file permission setting

+In order to use the same file permissions for an input file to a dpkg-raw package on the build machine as well as on the target, its absolute target path needs to be listed in the PRESERVE_PERMS variable (space-separated list of files).
+Otherwise, default permissions are used.